rtomik/k3s_ansible/readme.md

 - Ansible 2.9 or higher
 - Nodes with installed Ubuntu 24.04
-- SSH access to all nodes
+- SSH access to all nodes (ssh keys to root)
 - `kubectl` installed on your local machine
 - A custom domain that you control and can configure DNS records for (recommended: https://porkbun.com/)
 - Basic VPS (recommended: https://www.hetzner.com/cloud/ CAX11)

-## Configuration

-1. Update `inventory.yml` with your node IP addresses and SSH user.
-2. Modify `group_vars/all.yml` to set your desired versions, configurations, and variables
+- Login to Tailscale https://login.tailscale.com/admin/settings/keys create new auth keys

 ## Usage